OSHChip/oshchip.github.io/products/Flip-Pins_Eagle.md

 The Eagle library for Flip-Pins contains 3 schematic symbols for the 3 sizes (8, 14, and 20 pins).

+This library does not have 3D models.
+If you have the ability to add 3D models to this library, given the available step models, please send an email to philip@oshchip.org

 [Eagle Schematic Symbols and Footprints](/products/Flip-Pins_Eagle_Symbols_and_Footprints_2016_09_12.zip){:target="_blank"}

 ![](/images/Flip-Pins_Eagle_Symbols.png)

 ![](/images/Flip-Pins_Eagle_Footprints.png)